Cyclohexylbenzene

-Cyclohexylbenzene (or phenylhexamethylene, as it was initially called) is the organic compound with the structural formula C6H5\sC6H11.
+Cyclohexylbenzene is the organic compound with the structural formula C6H5\sC6H11.
 It is a derivative of benzene with a cyclohexyl substituent (C_{6}H_{11}).
 It is a colorless liquid.

 History and synthesis

 Cyclohexylbenzene was first obtained in 1899 by Markovnikov's student Nikolay Kirsanov (1874–1921).
 He used a Friedel–Crafts alkylation of benzene with cyclohexyl chloride using a catalyst such as aluminum trichloride:

 Cyclohexylbenzene is now industrially produced by the acid-catalyzed alkylation of benzene with cyclohexene.
 The process can proceed using benzene as the exclusive organic precursor.
 Its partial hydrogenation gives cyclohexene, which alkylates the unhydrogenated benzene.

 It is also generated by the hydrodesulfurization of dibenzothiophene, and ExxonMobil took a patent in 2009 for a process based on direct hydroalkylation of two benzene molecules.

 Applications

 A route to phenol analogous to the cumene process begins with cyclohexylbenzene, which is oxidized to a hydroperoxide, akin to the production of cumene hydroperoxide.
 Via the Hock rearrangement, cyclohexylbenzene hydroperoxide cleaves to give phenol and cyclohexanone: